An Introduction to Forex Markets

 No, not until you have at least 12-24 months of consistent live profitability with enough capital to support your lifestyle and trading account simultaneously.
 Most successful traders built their skills part-time before considering full-time trading.

 Important disclaimer: This content is for informational and educational purposes only and does not constitute financial advice, investment advice, or a recommendation to buy, sell, or trade any financial instrument.
-Forex trading involves substantial risk of loss — between 70-80% of retail investor accounts lose money when trading forex and CFDs according to data from the FCA, ESMA, and CFTC.
+Forex trading involves substantial risk of loss — between 74-89% of retail CFD and forex accounts lose money according to published FCA-regulated broker disclosures and ESMA product-intervention analysis.
 Past performance is not indicative of future results.
 You should not trade with money you cannot afford to lose.
 Always consult a qualified financial advisor before making investment decisions. aboutforexmarkets.com is not a licensed financial advisor, broker, or dealer.

 Regulatory resources: the Bank for International Settlements and the CFTC provide official guidance on forex market statistics and consumer protection.